datajoely/transcriber/README.md

   - Downloads and unzips the `whisper.cpp` repo
   - Builds the from source
   - Downloads `tiny.en` model
-  - Cleans up
+  - Cleans up build
-- Run pass an MP3 to the model as WAV: `python -m transcriber  | jq -c`
+- Pass any audio file to the model and it will be converted to a temporary WAV file at run time: `python -m transcriber  | jq -c`

 ## Render the streamlit app: